rdtaylorjr/rdtaylorjr/README.md

 ### Thanks for stopping by!

-I recently accepted a position as a software engineer at Lockheed Martin.
+I recently earned a bachelor of science in computer science and am working as a Software Engineer at TCS.
 I'm also beginning the online master of science in computer science (OMSCS) program at Georgia Tech this fall, specializing in computing systems.

 C++ is my first love, but I've also worked with Java, Python, Swift, Objective-C, SQL, and a variety of other languages and technologies.